Rounak-Guchhait/pizza-sales-project/basic questions.md

 group by pizzas.size order by order_count desc;

---  List the top 5 most ordered pizza types along with their quantities.
+**List the top 5 most ordered pizza types along with their quantities.**

 select pizza_types.name, sum(order_details.quantity) as quantity_of_pizza
 from pizza_types join pizzas